 The number of employees who are actively engaged with the company culture, vs. the number of employees who are checked out and watching the clock, makes a big difference when it comes to organizational success.

-One comprehensive metric to assess this is the employee net promoter score.
-When conducting surveys, ask employees to rate how likely they would be to recommend working with you to a friend or colleague.
+One comprehensive metric to assess this is the employee net promoter score (eNPS).
+When conducting surveys, ask employees to rate how likely they would be to recommend working with your company to a friend or colleague.

-The eNPS calculation is the percentage of employees who rank you highly minus the percentage that ranks you low on the scale is your employee net promoter score, and can help measure the quality of the new hire experience that you’ve worked to create.
+The eNPS calculation is the percentage of employees who rank you highly minus the percentage that ranks you low on the scale.
+Your employee NPS and can help measure the quality of the new hire experience that you’ve worked to create, as well as overall employee satisfaction.

 7. Stay Interviews